 In accordance with 40 CFR 125.61 and 125.62, the applicant must demonstrate that the proposed discharge will comply with water quality criteria for DO, and that the outfall and diffuser are located and designed to provide adequate dilution such that the discharge does not exceed these criteria at and beyond the ZID.
-Based on review of available information, EPA has determined the proposed discharge is likely to meet the DO criteria based on the following: the proposed discharge will consist of a new outfall that is predicted to achieve greater dilution; GWA has not proposed an increase in the effluent concentration of BOD or a change in the level of treatment that would increase the discharge of oxygen-demand substances; and predictive modeling has demonstrated that the DO criteria would be met during critical conditions.
-Therefore, EPA has concluded that the proposed discharge will likely attain the applicable water quality criteria for DO at and beyond the ZID.
+Based on review of available information, EPA has determined the proposed discharge is likely to meet the DO criteria based on the following: the proposed discharge involves a new outfall and diffuser that are predicted to achieve greater dilution; GWA has not proposed an increase in the effluent concentration of BOD or a change in the level of treatment that would increase the discharge of oxygen-demand substances; and predictive modeling has demonstrated that the DO criteria would be met during critical conditions.
+Therefore, EPA has concluded that the proposed discharge will likely attain the applicable water quality criteria for DO at and beyond the ZID, assuming that a new diffuser is installed on the new outfall as proposed.